irrelevation/talks/Sessions.md

 ### How to store your keys

-### keyrotation
+### Keyrotation
 You have to rotate (i.e. change) keys regularly.

 Problem:
 You want to be able to change keys from time to time, but you need a way to inform people about what public key to use.
 Solutions:
-Key identifier (kid header) - added to the header, so you can easyly switch keys in the future and let people know about it Key URLs - added to the header so the other party can look up necessary infos there.
+- Key identifier added to the `kid` header, so you can easyly switch keys in the future and let people know about it
+- Key URLs added to the `jku` header, so the other party can look up necessary infos there.
 As the verifying side, you have to be a little more careful here, and make sure you are actually visiting the correct URL and not getting tricked into using fake key information.

 https://jwt.io/